strangerstudios/pmpro-advanced-levels-shortcode/readme.txt

 == Changelog ==
 = .1.1 =
-* ALREADY! :) Fixed some PHP warnings that were affecting layout and some CSS styles were tweaked.
+* Fixed some PHP warnings that were affecting layout and some CSS styles were tweaked.
+* Fixed enqueue of CSS to work for different plugin directory names.

 = .1 =
 * First version.